 The domain of KM is thus the least established process category by far.
-This article can not provide an empirically valid reasoning for this particular outcome.
+This article cannot provide an empirically valid reasoning for this particular outcome.
 However, the comments made by the survey participants indicated that firms may refrain from KM initiatives in CRM due to difficulty in visualizing the immediate benefits and short-term pay-offs of such projects.
 Furthermore, the participants claimed that KM as a term had a negative connotation within their organization and therefore investment decisions were rarely carried out consequently.

 The obvious discrepancy between the importance attributed to CKM in theory and its low degree of implementation in practice impelled us to identify and describe successful practices where KM helped to improve CRM processes effectively.
 The ultimate goal was to derive a guiding framework that may help to overcome the practical challenges associated with the topic.
-Therefore, in the following sections, we introduce three case studies which describe how an investment fund (IF), an electronics company (EC) and a universal bank (UB) successfully managed to make use of knowledge for, from and about their customers.
+Therefore, in the following sections, we describe how Union Investment, Siemens and Credit Suisse successfully managed to make use of knowledge for, from and about their customers.

-Knowledge FOR customers - Support for IF's Customer Communication Center
+Union Investment - Knowledge support for Union's Customer Communication Center

-The "Investment Fund" (IF) - a large mutual fund company in Germany - case study illustrates the importance of explicated knowledge for the CRM sub-process service management.
-At IF, a customer communication center (CCC) integrates the communication channels such as phone, fax and email to serve customers via multiple contact points.
+The case of Union Investment - a large mutual fund company in Germany - illustrates the importance of explicated knowledge for the CRM sub-process service management.
+At Union Investment, a customer communication center (CCC) integrates the communication channels such as phone, fax and email to serve customers via multiple contact points.
 Within the CCC, 120 employees serve bank employees and retail customers alike by providing knowledge on a wide range of topics associated with complex financial products.